 The Sitka National Historical Park has an excellent collection of totem poles as well as walking trails through old-growth coastal forest and a museum that tells of the battles between the Tlingits and Russians.

-Suggested Sitka itinerary
+Suggested itineraries featuring Sitka

 This sample itinerary will give you an idea of what is possible when you travel in Sitka, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.